They Wanted to Keep Working. ExxonMobil Locked Them Out. - Facing deunionization efforts and the existential threat of climate change, oil refiners in Beaumont, Texas, seek a fair contract.

 The lockout began May 1, known in most parts of the world as International Workers' Day.
-In a matter of hours, the ExxonMobil Corporation escorted 650 oil refiners in Beaumont, Texas, off the job, replacing experienced members of United Steelworkers (USW) Local 13-243 with temporary workers—and hoping to force a vote on Exxon's latest contract proposal.
+In a matter of hours, the ExxonMobil Corporation escorted 650 oil refiners in Beaumont, Texas, off the job, replacing experienced members of United Steelworkers (USW) Local 13-243 with temporary workers in an effort to force a vote on Exxon's latest contract proposal.
 USW maintains the proposal violates basic principles of seniority, and more than three weeks after the union members were marched out of their facility, they remain locked out.

 "We would have rather kept everyone working until we reached an agreement," Bryan Gross, a staff representative for USW, tells In These Times.
 "That was our goal."